Jeff Hamilton (drummer): Music career

 Hamilton has worked with Ella Fitzgerald, Rosemary Clooney, the Count Basie Orchestra, Oscar Peterson, and Ray Brown.
 He toured with Diana Krall and has played on several of her albums.
-In Japan with Krall in 2002, Hamilton became a fan of Hammond B3 organist Atsuko Hashimoto, and he recorded two albums with her.
+In Japan with Krall in 2002, Hamilton became a fan of Hammond B3 organists Atsuko Hashimoto, and Akiko Tsuruga, and went on to record albums and tour with them.

 Equipment

 Hamilton was co-owner of Bosphorus Cymbals.
 He then started his own cymbal company, Crescent Cymbals, with Michael Vosbein, Bill Norman, and drummer Stanton Moore.
 Sabian bought out Crescent Cymbals and will be redistributing them through their "Hand-Hammered series."
 He also plays Mapex Black Panther drums and Remo drum heads (Fiberskyn 3 Diplomat) and his signature Innovative Percussion sticks and brushes.